Nov 10, 2020

 The Misrepresentations

-1. I don’t encourage chastity in only LGBTQ+ people, as the headline seems to imply; I do, however, propose chastity to all people.
-The headline makes it appear that I am singling out a particular group of people and therefore accept (or even promote) discrimination against the LGBTQ+ community, which is not the case.
+I don’t encourage chastity in only LGBTQ2+ people, as the headline seems to imply; I do, however, propose chastity to all people (of all ages, and in all states in life, married or single).
+The headline makes it appear that I am singling out a particular group of people, and therefore can give the false impression that I accept (or even promote) discrimination against the LGBTQ2+ community, which is not the case.
 Also, it does nothing to clarify that chastity is a proposal of the Church and not an imposition of the Church.

-3. I don’t propose that people choose celibacy.
-I do, however propose that people choose chastity.
-This is relevant because even though the headline uses the word “chastity,” I have come to learn that the vast majority of people (including Catholics) believe the falsehood that chastity and celibacy mean basically the same thing.
-However, the fact is that they are so different that it is possible for one person to be chaste but not celibate and for another person to be celibate but not chaste!
+The correction here is not to do with what is written in the headline, but again is with regard to how people tend to misunderstand chastity.
+If people can get past the secular understanding of chastity, many still get hung up on the differences between chastity, abstinence, and celibacy.
+Encouraging chastity (as it is understood by the Church) is wildly different from celibacy (the state of being unmarried) and abstinence (not doing something).
+Chastity pertains to the desire in our hearts to pursue successful integration of our sexuality (see the note above).
+That being said, I don’t encourage celibacy or abstinence, but rather I encourage chastity as it is understood by the Church.
+Likewise, I don’t encourage abstinence, but rather I encourage chastity.
 Granted, the fact that chastity is not clarified as distinct from celibacy is not necessarily the fault of the Star Phoenix, for I could have chosen to respond to their messages beforehand to possibly clear that up.
-However, this distinction is of critical importance because the word “celibacy,” especially when perceived as being Church-imposed, most often carries within it the nuance that the Church, in Her “disdain” for the people of the LGBTQ+ community, does not “allow” them to love whom they love, and therefore does not “allow” them to come to fruition and or to experience fulfillment in who they are.
+However, this distinction is of critical importance because the words “abstinence” and “celibacy,” especially when perceived as being Church-imposed, most often carry within them the nuance that the Church, in Her “disdain” for the people of the LGBTQ+ community, does not “allow” them to love whom they love, and therefore does not “allow” them to come to fruition and or to experience fulfillment in who they are.

 What needs to be underscored is that these three misrepresentations all point to the necessity of a proper understanding of chastity as understood by the Church.
 Without this understanding, a person is simply left to make assumptions about what the Church is saying without actually knowing the what the Church is saying.
 It would be akin to how someone who unknowingly sings the wrong lyrics to a song would likely be, at least to some degree, missing out on the meaning of the song as intended by the author of that song.
 As an analogy, we must understand the lyrics to the “Song of the Church” in order actually understand what the Song of the Church is all about.